New TeamsAny questions about joining ProLeague as team?

 8.7 Result report: Result report is in the cup similar to §7.3

-9.3 Every registered team is entitled to participate, which at the time of registration and the tournament itself has at least five players in the squad, who have a valid game license according to §6.4.
+9.3 For registration, each team needs at least five players in the squad, who have a valid game licence according to §6.4.

-9.4 Fun or mix teams are not allowed.
+9.5 Fun or mix teams are excluded from the HOF.

-9.8 Leaving the HoF-Challenge early will result in exclusion from the next tournament.
+9.9 Leaving the HOF-Challenge early will result in exclusion from the next tournament.

 10.1 The ProLeague Ladder is a competition in which teams look for their opponents themselves.
 Furthermore, the competition takes place in league form and has neither a fixed number of matches nor a certain size of participating teams.